 Maths

-The National Curriculum (2014) for Maths is broken down into 8 main areas of learning:
+The National Curriculum (2014) for Mathematics is broken down into 8 main areas of learning:

 Number – number and place value

-Number – fractions (including decimals and percentages from Year 4 onwards)
+Number – fractions (including decimals and percentages from Year 4 onward)

 Number – addition and subtraction